fieryhenry/BCGM-Python/README.md

    - Sprites are in various Server files

-5. Then enter the command: `python -m BCGM_Python` to run the tool.
-If that doesn't work then use `py` instead of `python` in the command
+1. Then enter the command: `py -m BCGM_Python` to run the tool.
+If that doesn't work then use `python` instead of `py` in the command

-6. Select option to decrypt .pack files
+1. Select option to decrypt .pack files

-7. Select .pack files that you want, they will be in `/assets` for local files in the extracted apk, or `/data/data/jp.co.ponos.battlecatsen/files` for downloaded server files
+1. Select .pack files that you want, they will be in `/assets` for local files in the extracted apk, or `/data/data/jp.co.ponos.battlecatsen/files` for downloaded server files

+1. Also decrypt the DownloadLocal pack as you will need it for later

-8. Once completed the files will be in `/game_files` in your current working directory
+1. Once completed the files will be in a `game_files` folder in the folder you ran the command from

-9. You can manually edit the data, or use the option in the tool that you want
+1. You can manually edit the data, or use the option in the tool that you want

+1. Once edited, you should place any modified files in the DownloadLocal pack folder

-10. Once edited, open the tool and select the `encrypt` option
+1. Open the tool again and select the `encrypt` option

-11. Select the folder of the game files
+1. Select the DownloadLocal folder

-12. Once complete the encrypted files will be `/encrypted_files` in your current working directory
+1. Once complete the encrypted .pack and .list files will be in an`encrypted_files` folder in the folder you ran the command from

-13. Get your `libnative-lib.so` file for your system architecture.
-You can find it in:

-    - `/data/app/jp.co.ponos.battlecatsen-1/`

-    - `/data/data/jp.co.ponos.battlecatsen/lib/`

-14. Run the tool and select the option to `Set md5 hashes in libnative-lib.so file`

-15. Select your encrypted files in `/encrypted_files` in your current working directory

-16. Once done you can either:

-    1. Say yes to `push your modified libnative-lib.so file to the game`

-    2. Replace the libnative file in the apk for a permanent change.

-       - The `apk` must be signed - `APK Easy Tool`- for most devices to install the apk

-       - Then you must re-install app or replace the apk in `/data/app/jp.co.ponos.battlecats.../base.apk`

-    3. Manually replace the libnative file in `/data/app`

-    4. Replace the libnative file in `/data/data/jp.co.ponos.battlecatsen/lib`  only if you modifed server files for your device.

-    I recommend doing 1 and 2 for local files.
-And all 3 for server files.

-17. You now need to put your encrypted files either into:

-    1. The apk if you modified local files

-       - The `apk` must be signed - `APK Easy Tool`- for most devices to install the apk

-       - Then you must re-install app or replace the apk in `/data/app/jp.co.ponos.battlecats.../base.apk`

-    2. `/data/data/jp.co.ponos.battlecatsen/files` if you modified server files

-18. Open the game and see if it works

-    ---
+1. If you are asked if you want to patch the libnative file, say no as this featrue is currently broken and you do not need to do it if you placed your files in DownloadLocal

-19. If you modifed server files, you will need to find the associated `download.tsv` file for your .pack and .list files in the apk in `/assets/{language}`
+1. Then you need to place the encrypted .pack and .list files back into the assets folder of the apk

-20. Open the file in notepad, you will see the `name` of the file, then a tab, then the `file size` in bytes, then a tab, then the `md5 hash` of that file.

-21. You need to modify that `md5 hash` so that the game doesn't re-download the server data

-22. Go to here: https://emn178.github.io/online-tools/md5_checksum.html and drag and drop the file in

-23. Copy the hash and replace the one in the `tsv` with that one.

-24. Replace the apk in `/data/app/jp.co.ponos.battlecats.../base.apk` with your apk, use `apktool/APK Easy Tool` to sign the app and pack it into an apk again.
+1. You then need to pack the apk using apktool or apktoolgui

+1. You then need to sign the apk using apktool or apktoolgui

+1. You then need to install the apk, you may have to uninstall the game first before installing the modified apk for the first time

-25. Open the game and see if it works.
+1. Open the game and see if it works

-26. If it re-downloads game data maybe also try to replace the `file size` in bytes for the .pack file.
-Right click->properties->Size (not Size on disk)